awsdocs/amazon-redshift-developer-guide/doc_source/t_Defining_constraints.md

 # Defining table constraints<a name="t_Defining_constraints"></a>

-Uniqueness, primary key, and foreign key constraints are informational only; *they are not enforced by Amazon Redshift*\.
+Uniqueness, primary key, and foreign key constraints are informational only; *they are not enforced by Amazon Redshift* when you populate a table\.
+For example, if you insert data into a table with dependencies, the insert can succeed even if it violates the constraint\.
 Nonetheless, primary keys and foreign keys are used as planning hints and they should be declared if your ETL process or some other process in your application enforces their integrity\.

 For example, the query planner uses primary and foreign keys in certain statistical computations\.
 It does this to infer uniqueness and referential relationships that affect subquery decorrelation techniques\.
 By doing this, it can order large numbers of joins and eliminate redundant joins\.